 Two Twos podcast hosts Rose and Nana on growing up LGBT+

-Rose (she/they) and Nana (she/they), hosts of the Two Twos podcast, speak to Just Like Us about their experiences growing up, Blackness and queerness, and what they wish they could tell their younger selves on Just Like Us’ new podcast series.
+Two Twos podcast hosts Rose (she/they) and Nana (she/they) speak to Just Like Us about their experiences growing up, Blackness and queerness, and what they wish they could tell their younger selves on Just Like Us’ new podcast series.

 Nana: “We didn’t have inclusion classes or anything like that.
 It was just quite lonely and internal.
 I remember knowing that I was queer when I was 14 and it was just really, really lonely and I wish I’d had somebody that I could talk to.
 I knew that queer people existed but I had never seen specifically Black queer people so I thought that I couldn’t be queer.
 So I just tried to forget about it for years and years and years but obviously that didn’t work out because here I am: queer!”